Recently updated on December 15th, 2020Jump to Recipe

-In a pan, put 1/4 cup sugar and 1 tsp water.
+In a pan, put 1/4 cup brown sugar and 1 tsp water.

 Do not stir or mix.

-Heat this mix till sugar changes to brown colour and caramelises.
+Heat this mix till brown sugar melts and caramelises.

 Switch off the gas stove.
 Stirring continuously, very carefully add 3 to 4 tablespoon water.
 Sugar is extremely hot at this stage and can cause severe burns so do it very carefully and with a distance.